Zulko/moviepy/_sources/user_guide/compositing.rst.txt

 Adding transitions effects
 """"""""""""""""""""""""""

 The last part of composition is adding transition effects.
-For example, when a clip start while another is still playing, it would be nice to make the new one fadein instead of showing abruptly.
+For example, when a clip start while another is still playing, it would be nice to make the new one fade-in instead of showing abruptly.

 To do so, we can use the transitions offered by MoviePy in :py:mod:`~moviepy.video.compositing.transitions`, like :py:func:`~moviepy.video.compositing.transitions.crossfadein` :